Merck/BioPhi/README.md

 > Prihoda, D., Maamary, J., Waight, A., Juan, V., Fayadat-Dilman, L., Svozil, D., & Bitton, D. A. (2021).
 > BioPhi: A platform for antibody design, humanization and humanness evaluation based on natural antibody repertoires and deep learning.
 BioRxiv, 2021.08.08.455394. https://doi.org/10.1101/2021.08.08.455394

+## Contributing

+BioPhi is an open and extensible platform, contributions are welcome.

+If you have ideas about what to improve or which tools could be integrated, please submit any feature requests using the [Issues](https://github.com/Merck/biophi/issues) tab.

 ## Running BioPhi on your machine

 If you don't want to use the [public BioPhi server](http://biophi.dichlab.org), you can run BioPhi on your own machine.